 World War 2

 With Hitler’s invasion of Poland, Britain and France declared war on Germany on 3rd September 1939.
-Canada followed 6 days later ,after an almost unanimous vote in parliament.
-Initially, this was a commitment to provide Britain with mostly material aid; Canadian politicians were reluctant to send troops overseas; and initially made a commitment not to introduce conscription.
+Canada followed 6 days later, after an almost unanimous vote in parliament.
+Initially, this was a commitment to provide Britain with mostly material aid, as Canadian politicians were reluctant to send troops overseas.
+The government made a commitment not to introduce conscription.
+Nevertheless, for Canadians, World War 2 had begun.

 Canadian volunteers were soon flying in the British Air Force, playing an active role in the Battle of Britain (1940) and the Bomber offensive against Germany (1941-45).
 Bomber air crews suffered some of the highest casualties of any group of combatants.

-Canada was soon sending troops abroad; and in August 1942 it was Canadian units which conducted a raid on the U-boat sheds at Dieppe, on the north French coast.
+Canada was soon sending troops abroad; and in August 1942 it was Canadian units which conducted a raid on the U-boat sheds at Dieppe, on the north coast of France.
 This force suffered terrible casualties, and although the raid failed to achieve its objective, it taught the Allies valuable lessons about how to attack defended positions from the sea.

 Canadian naval units and merchant shipping made a vital contribution to the Battle of the Atlantic, at considerable loss; and Canadian troops fought in the campaigns in Sicily and Italy (1943-45).
 Later, at D-Day, (June 1944) the Canadian army was assigned one of the five beaches to be attacked, and then took an important part in the advance through France into Germany (1944-5).